 Education and Sponsorship

-The SLWD sponsors various programs around the local schools such as Envirothon, the Ducks Unlimited “Watershed EcoVan”, Water Festival, and scholarship.
+The SLWD sponsors and volunteers with various programs around the local schools such as Envirothon, the Ducks Unlimited “Watershed EcoVan”, Water Festival, and the Lake Winnipeg Community-Based Monitoring Network.

 Envirothon is a hands-on environmental education competition for high school students, designed to foster an appreciation for current environmental issues, encourage team work, and public speaking skills.
 Envirothon also uses knowledge in hands-on activities.
 This approach to environmental education helps students develop skills necessary to address environmental issues.
 The first place Manitoba team that wins the competition goes on to represent the province at the National level held at a predetermined location within North America.